top of page

 Visit the eSafeKids Members' Community and download this poster.
 The rear of the poster provides further information about reporting child abuse.
 Consider displaying the poster in your school staff room or organisation so people can learn the script.

-What you can do to be supportive if a someone discloses abuse
+What you can do to be supportive if someone discloses abuse

 If a child discloses abuse to you it’s important you follow your organisations policy and procedures, and your mandatory and non-mandatory reporting obligations.